martzyx/clerkshortcutpro/README.md

 - Make shortcuts for setup guide flow
 - Make delete search button functionality for firefox too
 - Make OB designs available to be copy/pasted easily
-- Update firefox extension with verified release
 - Work on porting functionality to Firefox
+- Get logo on Firefox

 ## License